 Why Traditional SaaS Integration Software is Failing

-The software-as-a-service (SaaS) model is an increasingly common cloud computing option for delivering business applications within an enterprise.
+The software-as-a-service (SaaS) model is an increasingly common cloud computing option for delivering enterprise applications.
 Whether its email and social collaboration, or customer relationship management (CRM), enterprise resource planning (ERP), and human resources management (HRM), odds are high that your business is using at least one – and probably multiple – SaaS solutions.

 While leveraging the flexibility, scalability, and cost controls that SaaS solutions provide, the companies that take full advantage of their cloud applications are the ones that have flexible, scalable, cost-controlled SaaS integration software in place.
 Companies must be able to exchange data with their customers efficiently, and that’s especially true for SaaS providers themselves, who must support a growing roster of protocols and connectivity requirements as their customer bases grow.